Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Are cryptocurrencies taxed in Panama or Dubai?

 In both jurisdictions, capital gains on cryptocurrencies are not taxed at the personal level.
-The difference: in Panama, there are no specific regulations on cryptocurrencies and the regime is more liberal.
-In Dubai, there is a more structured regulatory framework (VARA), with regulated exchanges and crypto-friendly banking services, but the 9% Corporate Tax applies to crypto profits at the corporate level except in Free Zones with qualifying income.
+In Panama, there is no specific regulation and the regime is liberal.
+Dubai has a more structured regulatory framework (VARA), with regulated exchanges and crypto-friendly banking services, but a 9% corporate tax applies to corporate crypto profits outside of qualifying income regimes.

 Can I have residency in both Panama and Dubai?

-Yes, it's possible, and many HNWIs do.
-Residency in Panama offers asset protection, a second passport, and a tax base.
-A Dubai visa offers access to the Gulf market and an international lifestyle.
-Tax residency will be in the country where you spend the most time and have your center of vital interests.
-Planning must be coordinated to avoid dual residency conflicts.
+Yes, many HNWIs structure a multi-jurisdictional architecture.
+Panama serves as a base for asset protection, a second passport, and tax residency; Dubai serves as an operational presence and access to the Gulf.
+Effective tax residency will be in the country where they spend the most time and have their center of vital interests.
+Planning must be coordinated to avoid dual residency conflicts and to build the evidence base against the Italian presumption.

 Is the Freelance Visa in Dubai still available in 2026?

 No, not for new applicants.
-Effective July 5, 2025, the issuance of new Freelance Visas has been suspended until further notice.
-Existing visa holders may renew their visa.
-For new arrivals, the alternative is to set up a company in the Free Zone, which entails significantly higher costs.
-In Panama, the residency path for freelancers remains open and accessible through the Italy-Panama Treaty.
+Effective July 5, 2025, the issuance of new Freelance Visas in Dubai has been suspended indefinitely.
+Existing holders may renew.
+For those arriving now, the alternatives are a Free Zone company (USD 15,000-25,000 for the first year) or a Green Visa.
+In Panama, the residency path for freelancers remains open and accessible through the 1963 Italy-Panama Treaty.